 Prerequisite: LA 0392.

 The final senior studio deals with a variety of projects that may include landscape design projects involving fine arts, urban design, and town planning.
-Students will be challenged to achieve a comprehensive understanding of the ideas, processes, and concepts.
-This is a writing intensive course.
+Students are challenged to achieve a comprehensive understanding of the ideas, processes, and concepts.